GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ## 3.0 Instruction

 - In an Ubuntu desktop environment, you can use the "Terminal" application for the CLI (command line interface).
 Alternatively you can use **Ctrl-Alt-T**
-- If you are in Ubuntu in WSL or connected to the Biocluster, you're already using CLI
+- If you are in Ubuntu in WSL or connected to the GPSC, you're already using CLI
 - Review window placement for the workshop
   - Teams or Markdown document split to one side
   - Ubuntu window
-  - other (slido)

 <br>